In this section

 - Please see our International Student Advice Team webpages for more detailed information on your travel including advice about airport arrival and what to do before you travel.

-From 4.00am Monday 4 October, if you are travelling to England and have been in a country or territory on the red list in the last 10 days, you will only be allowed to enter the UK if you are a British or Irish national or you have residence rights in the UK.
+If you are travelling to England and have been in a country or territory on the red list in the last 10 days, you will only be allowed to enter the UK if you are a British or Irish national or you have residence rights in the UK.
 This includes those who are holding Tier 4 or Student Route visas for study in the UK.
 Most staff and students are allowed to enter the UK even if travelling from a red list country.
 See FAQs below.

 These rules apply whether you are fully vaccinated, partially vaccinated or not vaccinated.